How Much Protein Is In Your Cup of Milk?Read more

 3. Milk’s Ingredient List Is Short and Simple

-Real milk’s ingredient list is short — simply milk and vitamins D and A. And, real dairy milk is a nutrient powerhouse that naturally provides many nutrients, including high-quality protein, calcium and potassium.
+Real milk’s ingredient list is short — simply milk and vitamins D and A. And, real dairy milk is a nutrient powerhouse that naturally provides many nutrients, including high-quality protein, calcium and B vitamins.